Cowichan Valley attractions

 Duncan and area

-The Tea Farm is the only place in Canada where tea is being grown.
-While waiting for the first harvest of their own tea crop, owners Victor and Margit have created blends with other organic teas and flowers, herbs and plants grown on their Cowichan Valley farm.
+The Westholme Tea Farm is the only place in Canada where tea is being grown.
+The first of their own tea is now being harvested.
+Owners Victor and Margit have created blends with other organic teas and flowers, herbs and plants grown on their Cowichan Valley farm as well, and have planted additional tea shrubs the last two years.

-Afternoon Tea and desserts are served on pottery created by Margit Nelleman.
+Afternoon Tea and desserts are served on pottery created by owner Margit Nelleman

 - Downtown Duncan Totem Tours – guided tours from May through September